 Along with other STD screening, oral HIV testing is available to enrolled GSC students at the Campus Health Center in conjunction with the DHHR STD Program.
-Pre and Post test counseling are done.
+Pre and Post-test counseling is done.

 Counselors will be available to respond to the education or counseling needs of individuals or groups within the college community.